 Self-care is literally anything that is just for you and that brings you joy.
 For me, I’ve been journaling a lot during this time.
 I always notice such a big difference in how I’m feeling after I journal… much like the feeling I get after talking to my therapist!
 It’s cathartic and healing.
 Having a sacred place to just express yourself and your feelings and your experience is so helpful, TRUST ME!
 Other things that have helped me is moving my body!
 I’LL TAKE ALL THE ENDORPHINS I CAN GET RIGHT NOW!!!
 Figuring out how to survive quarantine takes it OUT of us and I need all the love I can get.

 Amber’s Tips on Balancing Everyday Tasks So You Can Be More Productive!

 WEAR YOUR MASK, STAY THE HELL HOME, AND WASH YOUR DAMN HANDS!

 Do your part in flattening the curve and protecting the people who are immunocompromised!!!

 Finally, I just want to say that I am here for each and every one of you.

 Here to talk, here to listen, here to just give you a pep talk if you need it.
-This time will not last forever and when we are able to resume our normal lives, think of how grateful you will be to hug and talk and actually smile at people We will get through this.
+This time will not last forever and eventually we will look back and laugh about how we spent so much trying to figure out how to survive quarantine.
+I cannot WAIT until we resume our normal lives.
+We will get through this.
 One day at a time.
 Be kind to yourself and be kind to others!!!!